 Set Up a Home Maintenance Calendar

 If you own your own condo or house, create a schedule for your home maintenance.
 You can do this in a simple spreadsheet, in Evernote, or set up reminders in your computer’s calendar so that you don’t drop the ball on these important tasks.
 You don’t want to be missing any required annual chimney sweeps, forget to clean your gutters in the autumn and spring, or run into any heating problems in the dead of winter because you failed to have your system serviced.

 Tracking all of the home maintenance tasks you need to do on a semi-regular basis can save you a lot of headaches and money in the long run.

 Declutter Desktop and Countertops

 Make it a habit to always have a clean desk and uncluttered counters in the kitchen.
 Clutter very quickly takes over these large surface spaces.
 Clearing them off daily will prevent it from piling up.
-Before you drop a pile of stuff on these surfaces, use the GTD approach from above to make an immediate decision where to put things away.
+Before you drop a pile of stuff on these surfaces, use the GTD approach from above to make an immediate decision as to where to put things away.